amichu22/RCourseLab6/RCourseLab6/vignettes/lab_report_knapsack.md

 ##brute_force_knapsack()

 The only solution that is guaranteed to give a correct answer in all situations for the knapsack problem is using brute-force search, i.e. going through all possible alternatives and return the maximum value found.
-This approach is of complexity O(2^n^) since all possible combinations 2^n^ needs to be evaluated.
+This approach has a time complexity of O(2^n^) since all possible combinations 2^n^ needs to be evaluated.

 This function takes a data frame X and a highest capacity W and returns the maximum knapsack value and the elements of it.
 The input values are non-negative integer values.